parmj/movie_data_analysis/README.md

 # Movie Data-Science Project

-A CMPT353 project analyzing success in movies using data from Wikidata, Omdb, and Rotten Tomatoes.
+A Data Science project analyzing success in movies using data from Wikidata, Omdb, and Rotten Tomatoes.

 ## Required Libraries